mlpack/models/doc/tutorials/dataloader_tutorial.md

-models provide an easy to use data loader to load popular datasets in just a single line of code.
+Models provide an easy to use data loader to load popular datasets in just a single line of code.
 Maybe you want to use it some other dataset and you can do that too.

 **Template Parameters:**